 352 tetrahedral dimple design, but you can see a

-difference on the edges of the dimples which feature cross-sectional
+difference on the edges of the AVX dimples which feature cross-sectional

 profiles formed by a catenary curve.
-This is a patented technology
+They are have a much sharper

 and optimizing golf ball flight performance.
 Here's a

 side-by-side look at the AVX vs. the Pro V1:

 AVX Golf Ball Low Spin